 Two Rums Are Good

-A well-rounded bar is best with at least two bottles of rum.
+A well-stocked bar has at least two bottles of rum.
 You can spend as little or as much as you like, though rum tends to be one of the more affordable liquors.

 Choose Your Whiskey